 Agile testing methodology is an inseparable part of Agile methodology.
 Agile testing operates under the philosophy that testing is a crucial part of development, on a par with coding.
 It introduces quality assurance into the project as early as possible, and runs continuously alongside the development effort.

 Agile testing is a collaborative effort between testers, developers, product owners, and even customers in order to foresee issues, write and execute test cases, and uncover any gaps in requirements.

-- Communication with product owners – testers interact with product owners to clearly establish project expectations, so they can help developers align with the product roadmap and satisfy customer needs.
+Communication with owners.
+Testers interact with product owners to clearly establish project expectations, so they can help developers align with the product roadmap and satisfy customer needs.

-- Close interaction with developers – testing is linked to the development process.
+Interaction with developers.
+Testing is linked to the development process.
 Testers are part of the development team, they report on quality issues that can affect users, and suggest how to improve the solution.

-- The entire team is involved in quality assurance – the whole team is passionate about quality, developers build unit test cases for a better testing process and to enhance the quality of audits.
+Team effort QA.
+The whole team is passionate about quality, developers build unit test cases for a better testing process and to enhance the quality of audits.
 Developers also follow the recommendations of testers for test requirements and code improvements.

 How Agile methodology impacts on testing

 The Agile manifesto has several points that are especially relevant for testers.